alper/nix-shorts/posts/your-first-derivation.md

 ### Why use the nixpkgs `stdenv.mkDerivation`?

-While derivation can be written from scratch using the builtin function `derivation`, the reality is that there are many standardized steps to a build that should be handled.
+While derivations can be written from scratch using the builtin function `derivation`, the reality is that there are many standardized steps to a build that should be handled.

 That's why most derivations you work with when using Nix will be created by `mkDerivation` and it should be the one you learn first.